stevebatcup/docker-dev-starters/README.md

 exit
 ```

-Copy all the files from the lib folder in this project into your newly created Rails project
+Copy all the files from the lib folder in this project into your newly created project

 Add the following lines to your .gitignore